beton-ochoa/beton-ochoa.github.io/index.md

 ### Updates

+**August 28th, 2023:** My PhD student **Ricardo Espinosa-Loera** and my colleague **Prof. Christian Daul** from CRAN (Nnacy, Francia) are attending the **GRETSI conference** (GRETSI'23: XXIXème Colloque Francophone  de Traitement du Signal et des Images) this weeek.
+They will be presenting two of our papers related to our projects on **3D reconstruction on colonoscopy examinations** and **automated endoscopic kidney stones recognition**.
+Unfortunatelty, my other PhD student **Francisco Lopez-Tiro** and myself couldn't make it this year, as Francisco is arriving to CRAN next week.

 **August 23rd, 2023:** I am super happy! **CVINSIDE** has a new member 🥳 **Ilse de Anda** will be working on our endoscopic **kidney stone recognition** project with **CRAN** 🇫🇷 applying some new ideas on explainable AI

 >> ![ ](/ilse0.png)